Build simple a REST API

 Build a Serverless App with Cloud Run that Creates PDF Files

-For the labs in the GCP Serverless Workshop: Pet Theory Quest, you will read through a fictitious business scenario and assist the characters with their serverless migration plan.
+For the labs in the Google Cloud Serverless Workshop: Pet Theory Quest, you will read through a fictitious business scenario and assist the characters with their serverless migration plan.

 Twelve years ago, Lily started the Pet Theory chain of veterinary clinics.
 Pet Theory currently sends invoices in DOCX format to clients, but many clients have complained that they are unable to open them.
 To improve customer satisfaction, Lily has asked Patrick in IT to investigate an alternative to improve the current situation.